 If you are looking at just one country, your list needs to be all the places in that country you are interested in.
 If you are looking at more than one country then make a list of the countries and/or specific cities you are interested in.

-Planning a trip to Europe: sorting out what makes sense
+Europe travel planning: sorting out what makes sense

 The next thing you need to do is put your list of places into a logical order.
-You need a good map for this if Geography is not your strong point.
+You need a planning map for this if Geography is not your strong point.
 You don’t need to think about making a perfect circular route – most airlines will happily sell you an open jaw ticket where you arrive at one destination and depart from another.

 If you find destinations that just don’t seem to make sense from a continuity or flow point of view think about whether they are “must dos” or “nice to have” and treat them accordingly.